In Kyoto

 Ashihara-jima: The largest island in the pond, Ashihara-jima represents “Toyohashihara Mizuho no Kuni,” meaning “a land of abundant, lush rice fields,” symbolizing the main island of Japan.
 This island is adorned with black pine trees, representing longevity.

 There is a stone arrangement consisting of a large stone in the center and two smaller stones to its right and left.
-This arrangement symbolizes the Buddhist concept of the trinity: the central stone represents the Buddha, and the two flanking stones represent the attendants.
+This arrangement symbolizes Sanzon-seki (the Buddhist concept of the trinity): the central stone represents the Buddha, and the two flanking stones represent the attendants.

 Awaji-shima: Awaji-shima represents the island of Awaji, which actually exists in Hyogo Prefecture, Japan.
 According to the Kojiki, Japan’s oldest historical record, Awaji-shima was the first island created by the deities Izanami and Izanagi, symbolizing the beginning of the Japanese archipelago.
 Like Ashihara-jima, this island has three black pine trees, a lucky number in Japanese culture.